jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

         		<h2>By: Your Name</h2>
     	</div>
 	```
 2. Save your document.
 Unfortunately, the div is under your map.
-Let's add CSS make changes to the dive with the `id=title`, by adding a css selector `#title`.
-The code below will move it to front (a really high z-index value), give the selected div a background color, opacity, and center the text.
-Note that because this selector has a quite a few properties, I am putting them each on a new line.
+Let's add CSS to make changes to the dive with the `id=title`, by adding a css selector `#title`.
+The code below will move it to the front (a really high z-index value), give the selected div a background color, opacity, and center the text.
+Note that because this selector has quite a few properties, I am putting them each on a new line.
 This is a readability choice, whitespace in CSS is ignored, for the most part.
 	```css
 		#title { z-index: 9999;
 			background-color:white;